japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 schedulingMode: SchedulingMode
 ----

-xref:scheduler:spark-scheduler-SchedulingMode.adoc[Scheduling mode]
+scheduler:spark-scheduler-SchedulingMode.md[Scheduling mode]

 Used when:

-* `TaskSchedulerImpl` is xref:scheduler:TaskSchedulerImpl.adoc#rootPool[created] and xref:scheduler:TaskSchedulerImpl.adoc#initialize[initialized]
+* `TaskSchedulerImpl` is scheduler:TaskSchedulerImpl.md#rootPool[created] and scheduler:TaskSchedulerImpl.md#initialize[initialized]

-* `SparkContext` is requested to xref:ROOT:SparkContext.adoc#getSchedulingMode[getSchedulingMode]
+* `SparkContext` is requested to ROOT:SparkContext.md#getSchedulingMode[getSchedulingMode]

 | setDAGScheduler
 a| [[setDAGScheduler]]